Alumni meet-up confirms life after graduation

 The Friday event attracted around 55 participants.
 The alumni were there to keep up the network with the student and teacher’s pool, and to stay updated for future collaboration, and above all – give something back to KTH and inspire current students.

-Besides a breif historical overlook of the program by Anders Malmqvist, two alumni, Cristine Blajin and Albertine Potter Van Loon now working for McKinsey in Poland and Amsterdam, talked on the subject of why they had chosen SEE, what had happened after graduation and how they would support each other when looking for jobs.
-Graduating in 2018 both had a history working with energy related topics at the World Bank before joining McKinsey.
+Besides a breif historical overlook of the program by Anders Malmqvist, two alumni, Cristina Blajin and Albertine Potter Van Loon now working for McKinsey in Poland and Amsterdam, talked on the subject of why they had chosen SEE, what had happened after graduation and how they would support each other when looking for jobs.
+Graduating in 2018 and 2019 both had a history working with energy related topics before joining McKinsey.

 Current student Abhay Menon talked about the differences between being a student before and during the pandemic, and alumnus Mattias Ericsson talked about his way from a technician at Värmex to being CEO of the company.